Haivision/srt/docs/handshake.md

 size.
 However, the code cannot rely on this until each peer is certain about the SRT version of the other.

-Even in HSv5, the Caller must first set two fields:
+Even in HSv5, the Caller must first set two fields in the initial handshake
+message:
 - `m_iVersion` = 4
 - `m_iType` = `UDT_DGRAM`

 The version recognition relies on the fact that the **Listener** returns a version of 5 (or potentially higher) if it is capable, but the **Caller** must set the `m_iVersion` to 4 to make sure that the Listener copies this value, which is how an HSv4 client is recognized.
 This allows SRT to handle the following